NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqBroadPeaks/lab-broadpeaks.rst

 Let's take a look at another format of the output ``broadPeak``.
-It is compatible with major genome browsers (IGV, UCSC Genome Browser) and easier to work with because it does not contain a long header.
+It is a derivative of ``bed`` format and thus compatible with major genome browsers (IGV, UCSC Genome Browser) and easier to work with because it does not contain a long header.

 This is an example::